 Without a shred of guilt, he knew he’d think about her tonight.
 He could almost feel his fingers tangle in that fiery hair.
 Would her pale skin be as soft as it looked?
 Maybe thoughts of her would follow him into sleep and keep the usual nightmares away.

-Copyright January, 2011 by Sandra Rarey
+Copyright January, 2017 by Sandra Brown Rarey

 No parts may be reproduced in any form or by

 any means without express permission of the author.